drahosj/qclog/readme.md

 token consists of a literal or template.
 The supported templates are:

 - %C (callsign)
-- %E<key> Key taken from exchange field
+- %E\<key\> Key taken from exchange field
-- %M<key> Key taken from metadata field
+- %M\<key\> Key taken from metadata field

 The frequency is currently extracted from the 'band', even if exact frequency is available in the metadata

 For example,
-`./logger.py -c 'N0CALL:13 2A:2 IA:2 %C:13 %Eclass:2 %Esection:2'`
+`./logger.py -c 'N0CALL:13 2A:2 IA:2 %C:13 %Eclass:2 %Esection:2' fd`

 will export a field-day style Cabrillo log, consisting of standard QSO lines with frequency, mode, date, time, and then (as specified by the template string) mycall, myclass, mysection (in the template string, these are constants) and then the call, class, and section taken from the QSO.
+The logs will be exported from fd.db